Information for prospective students

 Updated 22 October 2021:

-What will happen if Covid-19 cases continue to rise alongside seasonal colds and fluduring the autumn/winter period?
+What will happen if Covid-19 cases rise again?

 How did online teaching work during the previous lockdowns?

-We have learnt an immense amount about blended and online learning over the past year and can bring our new expertise to bear this academic year if it is needed.
+We have learnt an immense amount about blended and online learning over the past two years and can bring our new expertise to bear this academic year if it is needed.

 We went online just before Easter 2020 and from September 2020 offered a blended teaching model, which meant that we offered as much in person training as we could in Term 1 (following strict Covid safety guidelines).
 We unfortunately had to move to all online teaching in Term 2 and used the blended model for some groups in Term 3.